-Solidarity Engineering is a humanitarian response organization currently based at the US-Mexico border.
-Our mission is to reduce human suffering by applying community-driven engineering in places where existing systems have failed.
+Solidarity Engineering is a women-founded, women-led humanitarian aid organization currently based at the U.S.-Mexico border.
+Our mission is to provide community driven, public health based engineering to people in crisis.

 Inherent in our work is the recognition that humanitarian crises are products of complex global relations, historic power imbalances, and environmental injustices.
 Thus, our organization is built on three main pillars: working in solidarity with communities, working in accordance with the four humanitarian principles, and applying a holistic public health approach.